HunterAllen06/Hunter-s-Packages/README.md

 # DISCLAIMER
 This repo primarily exists for personal use, and so projects I'm working on that have multiple programmers can share these utility/helper classes.

-Again, please note that these tools are built for my own projects; this means that they could change in functionality at any time.
-If you plan on using them long term, I strongly suggest sticking to one version or paying close attention to each update/commit.
+Again, please note that these tools are built for my own projects; **<ins>this means that they could change in functionality at any time</ins>**.
+If you plan on using them long term, I strongly suggest sticking to one version/installing a packing and sticking to it, or paying very close attention to each update/commit.

 Feel free to use these in your own projects or base your own code off of mine, no credit needed; just don't claim it as your own.